Lines

 Berlin, Germany, November 2016

-Lines project anchored the focus on environmental and spatial issues.
-The project spots were located in six districts in Berlin.
-Beginning with two locations linked to the Berlin Wall, four additional sites were then randomly chosen, referring to the city’s spatial memory and transformation.
-The project was completed by drawing a route on the map, connecting these points to trace a symbolic journey.
-Each location served as a canvas for a unique action: dragging paper tape along the ground to delineate borders and pathways.
-This action symbolized a way to transcend historical events and call up spatial memories, engaging the physical and conceptual boundaries that shape our understanding of space.
-Through Lines, the exploration of the intersection of history, environment, and personal experience was undertaken.
-The project went beyond conventional notions of space, highlighting how lines, both physical and metaphorical, can divide and create new surfaces, shaping our perception of dimensionality and movement.
+The Lines project is an exploration of memories within the city of Berlin.
+There were project locations situated in six districts across the city, beginning with two sites specifically linked to the Berlin Wall; four additional sites were then chosen through an intuitive, on-the-spot process.
+By connecting these points, a shape on the map emerged, tracing a symbolic journey.
+Each location served as a canvas for a one-time performance: dragging paper tape along the ground to delineate borders and pathways.
+This action symbolized a way to transcend historical events and evoke memories, engaging with the physical and conceptual boundaries that shape our understanding of space.
+Therefore, the project explored the intersection of history and personal experience of the surroundings.
+It also navigates how lines, both physical and metaphorical, can divide and create new surfaces, influencing our perception of being in an environment.

 Berlin map and punctuation of the project spots.